11 Best Legacy Board Games 2022

 If you have kids from between 6 to 10 years old then either of these games will be a great legacy style introduction and you will have a really fun, replayable game that your kids will want to play with you.

-However, most games in this list are 12,13, or 14 and so for teens and some can be played early if you think appropriate.
+However, most games in this list are 12,13, or 14 and so directed at teens.
+In some cases they can be played early if you think appropriate.
 Games are sold at an age but the Board Game Geek community’s opinion for age is often different.
 Below is a table showing the differences in opinion:

-The fact that your kid may be able to understand and play the game is one thing but you will still need to decide if you want them to play the game.
+The fact that your kid may be able to understand and play the game is one thing.
+You will still need to decide if you want them to play the game and if it is suitable.

 My City is a really fun and easy game to play.
 It is sold for ages 10 and up but you could probably introduce this to an 8 year old without problem.
 It is also an excellent gateway game to introduce the legacy game format.